trueos/trueos-docs/trueos-handbook/helpsupport.rst

   the question, do not start chatting privately with unkown people in the room.

-* The first time joining the channel, it is okay to say hi and introduce yourself.
+* The first time joining the channel, it is okay to say "hi" and introduce yourself.
 If a new person joins the channel, feel free to welcome them and to make them feel welcome.

 .. index:: TrueOS Subreddit
 .. _TrueOS Subreddit: